National Health Insurance

 Niseko Town Health App Project

-Starting in June 2025, we have launched the health app "kencom" for Niseko Town National Health Insurance subscribers aged 19 and over.
+Starting in June 2025, we have launched the health app "kencom" for Niseko Town NHI enrolled persons aged 19 and over.

 For more details, please see the following page.